harshhariramani22/Social-Distancing-Detector/README.md

 # Social-Distancing-Detector
-This repository contains the project using Deep learning
+This repository contains the project implemented using Deep learning